Rokhsa/Rokhsa/README.md

-- 👋 Hi, I’m @Rokhsa
+- 👋 Hi, I’m @Rokhsareh
-- 👀 I’m interested in Data Analysis and astronomical data analysis
+- I’m interested in Data Analysis and Astronomical Data Analysis
-- 🌱 I’m currently learning Data Analytics more and more
+- I’m currently learning Data Analytics more and more
+- I'm Currently Master student of Astrophysics
-- 💞️ I’m looking to collaborate on your Project in Excel and python
+- I’m looking to collaborate on your Project in Data analysis (e.g. cleaning, visualizing, making dashboards)
 - 📫 You can reach me by email

 <!---